bash/dotfiles/readme.md

    Needed for:
    * 1Password (otherwise only switches when mode is toggled, but not correct on startup)
    * Sublime Merge
+   Also might require the `gnome-themes-extra` to fully work.
 * [mdcat](https://github.com/swsnr/mdcat)
 * wget2: `sudo dnf install -y wget2 && sudo dnf remove -y wget`